 The Rogue Valley Transportation District (RVTD) provides public transportation to the Talent area.
 RVTD Route 10 passes through Talent along OR 99 and Talent Avenue.
-The route connects Talent to the Cities of Ashland, Phoenix, and Medford with connections available to five additional routes at the Front Street Transfer Station in Medford.
-In recent years, service frequency was increased on Route 10 to 20-minute headways during peak periods with Saturday and Evening service through a Congestion Mitigation and Air Quality (CMAQ) grant.
-As of 2015, RVTD no longer provides these services and Route 10 now provides 30-minute frequency due to a funding shortfall.
-RVTD has been exploring options to improve schedule reliability and ensure adequate passenger capacity.
+The route connects Talent to the Cities of Phoenix, Medford, Central Point and Ashland.
+In recent years, service frequency has increased on Route 10 and RVTD has been exploring options to improve schedule reliability and ensure adequate passenger capacity.